marostiri/Bart-children-pipeline/data/README.md

 ```
 ## Usage

-For license policies you have to download Terence and ItAOA.
+You have to download Terence and ItAOA.
 For terence:
  after downloading the folder, when you unzip it, put in 'Source'
 For ItAoA: